 - Next, A lessens their stock basis to zero for $2,000 of the $7,000 long-term loss of capital funds.

 - Supposing A has no basis in the money owed by S. Co, it is essential that the remaining $5,000 of long-term loss of capital funds be brought over to tax year 2014.
 This sum will be assessed as a recently sustained loss in 2014.

 If you need help with shareholder distribution S corporations, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.